David G. Greenfield

-David G. Greenfield is an American politician, law professor, and non-profit organization executive.
+David G. Greenfield (born September 26, 1978) is an American politician, law professor, and non-profit executive.
 He served as a Democrat in the New York City Council from the 44th district from 2010 to 2017.
-The district includes Bensonhurst, Borough Park, Gravesend, Kensington, Midwood, and Sheepshead Bay in Brooklyn.
+In 2018, he became CEO of the Metropolitan Council on Jewish Poverty, a Jewish charity in New York City.

 Career

+Greenfield practiced corporate law at Rosenman & Colin.

 Greenfield is the founding director and counsel of TEACH NYS, and prior to his election served as the executive vice president of the Sephardic Community Federation.

 As Director and Counsel of TEACH NYS, Greenfield organized statewide advocacy campaigns that resulted in private and public school parents receiving tax breaks and private schools receiving more government assistance.
 Greenfield served as deputy director of finance in Senator Joseph Lieberman's 2004 presidential campaign.
 Prior to that, he had a stint as chief of staff to Assemblyman Dov Hikind.